openstack/upstream-institute-virtual-environment/README.md

 DevStack install OpenStack software to `/opt/stack`.
 You can edit these files using you preferred editor of choice.
-You can install any software from the Ubuntu repoistories using the default `ubuntu` user (password: `ubuntu`, however no password needed for sudo).
+You can install any software from the Ubuntu repoistories using the default `ubuntu` user (password: `openstack`, however no password needed for sudo).

 To log in to IRC, HexChat is set up for you.
 Please make sure that you replace the default user `ubuntu` upon first start before logging in to Freenode channels.